Coringa, Kakinada district: Cyclones

-The 1789 Cyclone
+1789 Cyclone

 The Great Coringa Cyclone struck in December 1789, causing severe damage with a series of three massive storm surges.
 The first wave drove ships ashore, and subsequent waves washed away everything that survived, killing at least 20,000 people.
 The effects of the cyclone reached as far as Rajahmundry to the northeast.
 The event was recorded in colonial and maritime records, marking a turning point in Coringa's maritime significance.
 After the cyclone, Coringa never regained its former prominence as a port.
 It served as a cautionary tale for future cyclone preparedness, especially in the Bay of Bengal region.

-The 1839 Cyclone
+1839 Cyclone

 On 25 November 1839, a major cyclone with a massive 40-foot storm surge ravaged Coringa.
 The surge obliterated the port, sinking over 20,000 ships and causing a death toll estimated at around 300,000.
 This cyclone was notable as one of the first to be recorded in meteorological history and led to the first usage of the term "cyclone" by Henry Piddington.
 The destruction from the storm led to the decline of Coringa as a port and a significant loss to the Indian Ocean shipping industry.